onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 ```bash
 npins add github nixos $NIXPKGS_NAME --branch $NIXPKGS_BRANCH
 ```
 Where `$NIXPKGS_BRANCH` can be a [Nix Channel](https://wiki.nixos.org/wiki/Channel_branches) name. `$NIXPKGS_NAME` is the name of nixpkgs.
-This is necessary because npins lets you pin multiple nixpkgs in the same repository, so you need to give them names.
+This is necessary because npins lets you pin multiple nixpkgs in the same repository.

-After having nixpkgs pinned, it can be used in nix derivations as:
+After having nixpkgs pinned, it can be used in nix derivations as following:
 ```nix
 {
   system ? builtins.currentSystem,